The Notebook: Plot

-Upon returning to the house, Noah questions Allie about what she is going to do.
-When Allie can't give him an answer, it leads to an explosive argument.
-Noah feels betrayed that Allie is leaving him again after they slept together.
-Allie reminds Noah she is still engaged to Lon.
-Noah asks Allie to stay with him, but Allie isn't sure she and Noah can make things work.
-Noah acknowledges that their relationship won't be easy, but that he is willing to put in the effort because he wants to be with her forever.
-Allie is torn since whatever choice she makes she will end up hurting Noah or Lon.
-Noah tells her she has to choose who she truly wants to be with, regardless of the consequences.
-She drives back to her hotel, sobbing and confused after having read the letters.
-After a clarifying conversation with Lon, Allie follows her heart and returns to Noah.
+Allie admits to Noah she does not know what to do and this leads to an explosive argument between the pair.
+Noah tells Allie she has to choose who she truly wants to be with.
+Allie drives back to her hotel and confesses her infidelity to Lon.
+Lon forgives her and still wants to marry her.
+Ultimately, Allie follows her heart and returns to Noah.

-Back in 2004, the elderly woman is revealed to be Allie, now suffering from dementia.
+Back in the present, the elderly woman is revealed to be Allie, now suffering from dementia.
 Duke is actually Noah, who uses a pseudonym to not startle her in her disoriented state.
-The book he reads to her is her journal, detailing their romance and life together so he could help her remember him.
+The story he reads to her is in her notebook, detailing their romance and life together so he could help her remember him.
 Noah has kept his promise to read it to her daily.

-When Noah finishes reading the notebook, Allie remembers it is their story.
-She finally recognizes Noah and they embrace.
+When Noah finishes the story, Allie remembers it is their story.
+Allie and Noah emotionally embrace and Noah tells Allie they only have a few minutes before she will forget again.
 They dance to their song, "I'll Be Seeing You", and she asks about their children.
-However, Allie's dementia quickly returns and she panics at seeing a stranger touching her, so she is sedated.
-Later, Duke has a heart attack and is treated in the nursing home while Allie is taken to the dementia ward.
-Upon his recovery, Noah sneaks into Allie's room in the night while the nurse turns a blind eye.
-Allie instantly recognizes him and they kiss, declaring that she doesn't want to forget and wants them to "leave" together.
-The next morning, their bodies are found together, holding hands.
+Sadly, Allie's dementia quickly returns and she panics, seeing him as a stranger and she is sedated.
+Later, Noah has a heart attack, while Allie is taken to a dementia ward.
+After his recovery, Noah sneaks into Allie's room in the night.
+Allie recognizes him and they kiss.
+The next morning, their bodies are found after they have both died in their sleep, holding hands.